 However, there are some great options that you can add to your diet to reduce symptoms of PMS without drugs like Midol, which may effectively relieve symptoms but also contain the possibility of dangerous and severe side effects in some people.
 One such natural PMS treatment is butternut squash.

-For example, women with low levels of manganese experience more severe pain and mood PMS symptoms, which the dietary manganese in butternut squash may help offset.
-(9) The potassium in butternut squash nutrition also helps prevent and alleviate muscle cramps (not limited only to PMS).
+For example, a study published in the American Journal Obstetrics and Gynecology found that women with low levels of manganese experience more severe pain and mood PMS symptoms, which the dietary manganese in butternut squash may help offset.
+The potassium in butternut squash nutrition also helps prevent and alleviate muscle cramps (not limited only to PMS).

 Other PMS-fighting nutrients found in butternut squash include vitamins K and E.

 Typically, butternut squash is available fresh in the U.S. during September and October, but it’s available year-round most of the time as an imported fruit.

 When selecting, look for a solid beige color skin without bruising or damage marks.
 Brown spots or large nicks along the surface may allow bacteria to enter the squash, so avoid options that look damaged in some way.

 You can keep it in your kitchen outside of the refrigerator, but be sure to place it in an area without direct sunlight, as sunlight speeds up the process of degradation.

 Butternut squash is most often roasted, but you can prepare it in a variety of ways.
 Generally, it’s cut into cubes before cooking.
 Preparing the winter squash in this way isn’t very difficult but does involve a few steps.